abnatal/botobot/telegram/README.md

 ## Prerequisites
 You need to register a new bot at https://t.me/BotFather

-Check the documentation at https://core.telegram.org/bots#6-botfather or watch a <a href='https://www.youtube.com/results?search_query=botfather' target='_blank'>tutorial video on youtube</a>.
+Check the documentation at https://core.telegram.org/bots#6-botfather or watch a <a href='https://www.youtube.com/results?search_query=botfather'>tutorial video on youtube</a>.

 ## Project structure
 ```